GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ## Understanding where your shifts are coming from

 Before we start looking at solutions to common CLS issues, it's always important to understand your CLS score and where the shifts are coming from.
-A big part of the problem is understanding your CLS score—the fix afterwards if often the easier part!
+A big part of the problem is understanding your CLS score—the fix afterwards is often the easier part!

 ### CLS in lab tools versus field